Right to Buy

 Some types of home are excluded from the scheme, including adapted homes and sheltered housing.

-Costs to consider
+Costs to think about

-Is Right to Buy right for you?
+See if Right to Buy is right for you.

 If you want to apply for Right to Buy, follow these steps.